wiremind/remoulade/docs/source/best_practices.rst

 ----------------

-Remoulade actors may receive the same message multiple times in the event of a worker failure (hardware, network or power failure).
+Remoulade actors may receive the same message multiple times in the event of a worker failure (hardware, network, or power failure).
 This means that, for any given message, running your actor multiple times must be safe.
 This is also known as being "idempotent".

 Simple Messages
 ---------------

-Attempting to send an actor any object that can't be encoded to JSON by the standard ``json`` package will fail immediately so you'll want to limit your actor parameters to the following object types: `bool`, `int`, `float`, `bytes`, `string`, `list` and `dict`.
+Attempting to send an actor any object that can't be encoded to JSON by the standard ``json`` package will immediately fail so you'll want to limit your actor parameters to the following object types: `bool`, `int`, `float`, `bytes`, `string`, `list` and `dict`.